adorton/ad-pipeline/README.md

 When the pipeline runs, it follows this general workflow:

+1. Get a list of `.yml` files from the input directory (e.g. `inputs/*.yml`)
+2. For each campaign file (e.g. `my-campaign-brief.yml`):
-1. Read the campaign brief file (e.g. `inputs/campaign.yml`)
+   1. Load and validate campaign file
    2. Ensure PSD templates all exist.
 If any PSD template files don't exist in the input directory, then log error and exit.
    3. Ensure all PSD template definitions have a `file_id` - this is used in the final rendition naming convention.
    4. Create directory in Azure blob storage repository.
 Directory will have the name of the campaign file (e.g. `campaign.yml`).
    5. Upload PSD templates to campaign directory in Azure storage.
    6. For each product definition:
       1. If the `file_id` of the product is not specified, log error and continue to next product.
       2. If product image is specified and is found in input directory, then upload to campaign folder in Azure storage.
       3. If the product image is specified but not found, log error and continue to next product.
       4. If product image filename is not specified, then use `prompt` to generate product image from Firefly API.
       5. If prompt is also blank, then log error and continue to next product.
       6. Send a prompt request to the ChatGPT API to get campaign verbiage for the template.
       7. Send a prompt request to the ChatGPT API to get call-to-action text.
       8. For each PSD template:
           1. Send Photoshop API request to replace text endpoint to replace the campaign verbiage and call-to-action layers with text generated from the LLM call.
           2. Run product image through the product crop Photoshop API.
           3. Run croppped product image through the "remove background" Photoshop API.
           4. Send Photoshop API request to Replace Smart Object endpoint to insert the product photo into the PSD template.
           5. Run final PSD through the "create rendition" Photoshop API to create a png.
           6. Download the rendition from the Azure campaign directory and write the file to the `{output}/{campaign}` directory where `{campaign}` has the same name as the campaign brief file and `{output}` is the output container directory.
 For example, is the brief file is `summer-sale.yml` and all outputs go into the directory `output`, then outputs will be placed in the directory `output/summer-sale.yml/`.
           7. Rendition should have the naming convention `{product_file_id}_{template_file_id}.png` where `product_file_id` is the `file_id` of the product and `template_file_id` is the `file_id` of the template.
           8. Log message that rendition was created successfully.
-   9. When all renditions are created successfully, log a success message
+      9. When all renditions are created successfully, log a success message.
+   7. When all renditions are finished for the campaign, log a success message.
-7. When process completes, log an overall success message.
+3. When process completes, log an overall success message.